top of page

 Unit Outline

 Students will explore a variety of movement types over the span of the unit.
-The focus will be on students being open-minded to trying movements and working to create a mini-routine each class.
+The focus will be on students being open-minded to trying movements and working to create a mini-routine for each class.
 We will explore the topics through teacher-led introductions to provide examples of how the elements of dance can be used.
-Then the students will work individually, in pairs, or small groups to create a routine putting together creative movements that show the group being synchronized and creative.
+Then the students will work individually, in pairs, or in small groups to create a routine putting together creative movements that show the group being synchronized and creative.

 Learning Experiences